© 2008 Steve Campsall

 This applies to all writing but, in order to capture your readers interest and attention - and to hold onto it - vary the opening and the structure of your sentences.

 Interesting writing is built from varied sentences.
-Look at this.
-It certainly seems to be a good example of 'writing to advise'.
+Look at the following.
+It certainly seems to be a good example of 'Writing to Advise'.
 What do you think?

-Out of every hundred of us who manage to puff our way through twenty cigarettes a day, over a quarter of us will die early because we smoke.
-Of course, we all have lots of reasons why we smoke: it's part of my scene; it's makes me feel cool; it keeps my weight down.
+Out of every hundred of us who manage to puff our way through twenty cigarettes a day, over a quarter of us will die early because we have chosen to smoke cigarettes.
+Of course, we all have lots of reasons why we smoke: it's part of my scene; it's makes me feel cool; it keeps my weight down...
 Blah, blah, blah...
-Look, we know it's bad for us.
-Not just bad - awful.
-Let's look at some ways to cut it down.
-No, let's look at some ways to cut it out.
+Now look, we know it's bad for us.
+Not just bad - it's eventually truly awful.
+So, let's look at some ways we can cut down or stop smoking...